connecting-systems-services-integration-suite-codejam

 The application can also be used with Safari browser and Internet Explorer 9.
 However, some features might not work as expected.

-Postman, to send requests to the integration flows that we deploy to SAP Cloud Integration.
-Follow the installation instructions included in this tutorial: Install Postman REST Client.
+In this CodeJam we will use Bruno, to send requests to the integration flows that we deploy to SAP Cloud Integration.
+Please install the client in your computer.

-Once installed you can import the collection and environments included in the ./connecting-systems-services-integration-suite-codejam/assets/postman folder.
+👉 Once installed you can open the Bruno collection (codejam-collection folder) that’s included in the ./connecting-systems-services-integration-suite-codejam/assets/bruno folder.

 Services